 The term primary participant refers to the participant whose identification number is used for identification purposes.
 The primary participant is the retiree, survivor or individual who elected COBRA coverage.
 Covered family members use the primary participant's identification number to access all medical benefits.
 Be sure to give identification cards or the primary participant's identification number to your spouse and any covered family members who may live away from home.

 Refills too soon?

-Generic drug purchased at a retail network pharmacy — discounted cost of medication is $24.
+Generic short-term drug purchased at a retail network pharmacy — discounted cost of medication is $24.

-Using a non-participating pharmacy or not identifying yourself as a express scripts participant
+Using a non-participating pharmacy or not identifying yourself as an Express Scripts participant

 You are not eligible for a discounted price if you:

 - Have your prescription filled at a non-participating pharmacy, or